Jan 2, 2022 4 Things You Can Do To Ease Burnout

 Maybe you’re a parent with young children, or you’re always offering help to friends and relatives.
-Or perhaps you’re a student trying to balance college classes and a job.
+Or perhaps you’re a student trying to balance college classes and a job and the signs of burnout are becoming more apparent.
 No matter what your responsibilities are, you know that you can’t handle it all anymore.
 Here’s how to start taking steps to ease your burnout.

 1. Say “No”

 You might feel like you can never turn down a request for help.
 You’re always the first to put your name on a volunteer sign-up sheet or offer to host a holiday gathering.
 You never want to turn down social invitations, either so you rarely get any “me time,” even on the weekends.
 But trying to commit to everything will leave you exhausted.
 And when you’re feeling the effects of burnout, you won’t be able to truly enjoy all of the activities in your schedule.

 It can be hard to get comfortable with saying “no.” But you have every right to take some time to yourself!
 Try designating a couple of evenings or afternoons purely for “me time” – you can even write it down in your planner.
 If someone asks you to pitch in with something during those blocks of time, politely tell them that you’re not available.